-Even if a creditor that has no title to enforcement yet, he may attach any assets of his debtor under a so-called prejudgment seizure or conservatory arrest.
-The attached assets – which may be any transferable asset, such as tangibles, real estate, shares, but also any claim of the debtor on a third party – act as security for the creditor’s claim.
-The purpose of a prejudgment attachment is preventing the debtor from frustrating recovery by his creditor (by hiding, moving or alienating assets).
-It goes without saying that an attachment will put serious pressure on the debtor.
+Even if a creditor has not yet obtained a right to enforcement, that creditor may attach any assets of his debtor under a pre-judgment attachment or conservatory arrest.
+The attached assets – which may be any transferable asset, such as tangibles, real estate, shares, as well as any claim of the debtor on a third party – act as security for the creditor’s claim.
+The purpose of a pre-judgment attachment is to prevent the debtor from frustrating recovery by his creditor (by hiding, moving or alienating assets).
+It goes without saying that an attachment puts serious pressure on the debtor.
 The debtor will not be allowed to dispose of any attached asset, even if this would be in the usual course of the debtor’s business.
-If the creditor has reasonable fear that the debtor – despite the attachment – will alienate the attached assets, he can also request sequestration of the goods.
+If the creditor reasonably fears that the debtor – despite the attachment – will alienate the attached assets, the creditor can also request sequestration of the goods.

-The most often made attachment is the attachment on a claim, a so-called third party attachment.
-With a third party-attachment, the creditor seizes all amounts and goods the third party owes to the debtor.
-The third-party must declare within four weeks of the attachment what he owes to the debtor.
-Most third-party a attachments are effected under banks (as third parties): the amount attached is equal to the overall (debit) funds in the bank account as per the moment of the attachment (irrespective of the amount of the creditor’s claim).
+A third party attachment is an attachment by a creditor on a claim of the debtor’s.
+With a third party attachment, the creditor attached all amounts and goods the third party owes to the debtor.
+The third party must declare within four weeks of the attachment what it owes to the debtor.
+Most third party attachments are levied on bank accounts held by banks (as third parties) and the amount attached is equal to the total balance in the bank account as per the moment of the attachment (irrespective of the amount of the creditor’s claim).

 All assets of the debtor are subject to attachment: if an asset is transferable, the asset can also be attached.
-Specific procedural rules apply to many specific attachments, such as that of assets in movable goods or trade stock, attachments of shares in a company, attachments of real estate, ships and aircrafts.
+Specific procedural rules apply to many specific attachments, such as on assets in movable goods or trade stock, on shares in a company, on real estate, ships and aircraft.

-In order to effect a prejudgment seizure, the debtor must file a petition at the president of the district court (the preliminary relief judge).
-A prejudgment attachment can only be made with this permission.
-A Dutch attorney with the court must file the petition where the debtor or (one of) the third parties is domiciled or where the assets are located, and should (among other things) indicate the grounds for the creditor’s claim, and should also identify the assets on which the creditor wishes to effect an attachment.
-If the claim is monetary, the creditor must estimate his claim.
-For specific kinds of attachment, of registered shares, the creditor must prove “fear of embezzlement”.
-The debtor is, usually, not heard in this stage in order to avoid that the debtor moves his assets away.
-If the president is, on the basis of the petition, of the opinion that the claim is a prima facie valid and existing, leave is granted to effect all or some of the attachments requested.
-After the judge has given leave to effect the attachment, the creditor instructs a court bailiff to do so.
-The bailiff’s makes an official report of the attachment.
-As most leaves are given ex parte, a conservatory arrest shall come as an unpleasant surprise.
+In order to levy a pre-judgment attachment, the creditor must file an application with the temporary relief judge of the district court.
+A pre-judgment attachment may only be levied with the leave of the court.
+A Dutch attorney must file the application where the debtor or one of the third parties is domiciled or where the assets are located, and indicate the grounds for the creditor’s claim, as well as identify the assets which the creditor wishes to attach.
+If the claim is monetary, the creditor must estimate its claim.
+For specific types of attachment, e.g., of registered shares, the creditor must prove “fear of embezzlement”.
+The debtor is usually not heard in court at this stage in order to prevent the debtor from moving assets elsewhere.
+If the temporary relief judge, on the basis of the application, is of the opinion that the claim is prima facie valid and existing, leave is granted to attach all or some of the debtor’s assets.
+After the judge has given leave to attach, the creditor instructs a court bailiff to execute the attachments.
+The bailiff then files an affidavit of having attached the assets indicated.
+As most leaves to attach are given ex parte, a pre-judgment attachment or conservatory arrest almost always comes as an unpleasant surprise for the debtor.

-Unless main proceedings are already pending at the time of the court leave, the approval for the prejudgment attachment is given under the condition that the main proceedings (the proceedings relating to the claim for which the attachment was effected) shall be instituted within a certain time period (not less than 8 days, but usually 2 to 6 weeks).
-Apart from one exemption – that of the saise foraine – an attachment does not create jurisdiction to the Dutch courts in the main proceedings.
+Unless main proceedings on the merits are already pending at the time of the court’s leave to attach, the approval for the pre-judgment attachment is given under the condition that the main proceedings (the proceedings relating to the claim for which the attachment was levied) must be initiated within a certain time period (not less than 8 days, but usually 2 to 6 weeks).
+Apart from one exemption – that of the saise foraine – an attachment does not create jurisdiction of the Dutch courts in the main proceedings.
 The competent court in the main proceedings should be established in accordance with the applicable rules and could therefore be a non-Dutch court, or an arbitral tribunal.
-If the main proceedings are not instituted within the time frame required, the attachment lapses.
+If the main proceedings are not initiated within the timeframe required, the attachment lapses.
 Preliminary relief proceedings may qualify as main proceedings, mediation and expert determination will not.
 During the course of the main proceedings, the attached assets remain frozen; the debtor may not sell them, and the creditor has to respect the attachment.
 Ignoring the attachment is a criminal offence.
-The president has the freedom to require that the creditor has to provide security for costs and damages that may be caused by the attachment, but rarely uses this authority.
+Though a preliminary relief judge has the freedom to require that the creditor provide security for costs and damages that may be caused by the attachment, the judge rarely exercises this authority.

-As the (ex parte) attachment may be unexpected, and its consequences may be severe, Dutch Law on Civil Proceedings provides for the possibility that the debtor starts preliminary relief proceedings in order to have the attachment lifted at short notice.
-The preliminary relief judge can lift the attachments.
-The attachment will be lifted:
+As the (ex parte) attachment may be unexpected, and its consequences may be severe, the Dutch Code of Civil Proceedings provides that the debtor may initiate preliminary relief proceedings in order to have the attachment lifted on short notice.
+The preliminary relief judge can lift an attachment when:

-An attachment that was effected for a non-existing claim is wrongful; the creditor is then liable for damages and costs.
-The party that effected the attachment is then strictly liable for all damages suffered by the attached party.
-The fact that the preliminary relief judge granted the pre-judgment attachment is not a valid defense.
+An attachment that was levied for a non-existing claim is wrongful; the creditor is then liable for damages and costs.
+The party that levied the attachment is then strictly liable for all damages suffered by the attached party.
+The fact that the preliminary relief judge granted the pre-judgment attachment is not a valid defence.